 - Bringing the focus back to the child when the parents revert to a confrontational win/lose negotiation style.

 In our next post, we’ll take a closer look at child focused mediation.
-If you think a child focused approach might be right for your family, contact us today for a free consultation.
+If you think a child focused approach might be right for your family, contact us today for an initial consultation.